arfans22/Ollama-Agent-Roll-Cage-Forked/README.md

 ollama_agent_roll_cage 0.24 currently supports the following commands:
 - /quit - break the main python loop and return to command line
 - /swap - swap the current model with the specified model
-- /create -> user input or voice -> "agent name" "SYM PROMPT" -> uses currently loaded model and the defined system prompt in speech or text to create a new agent with your own specific customizations
+- /ollama create -> user input or voice -> "agent name" "SYM PROMPT" -> uses currently loaded model and the defined system prompt in speech or text to create a new agent with your own specific customizations
 - /speech on/off -> swap between Speech to Speech (STS) & Text to Text (TTT) interface
 - /listen on/off -> turn off speech to text recognition, text to speech generation listen mode only
 - /leap on/off -> turn off text to speech audio generation, speech to text recognition only, for speed interface